 To give a voice of hope, love, strife and strength to the writers of the Himalayan terrain, especially Kumaon.
 Himalayan Echoes also aims to inculcate reading, writing and oratory skills in the hill folk as well as people in other parts of India, through various initiatives in the fields of art, culture and literature.

-A unique confluence of words and powerful ideas in a most scenic setting, Himalayan Echoes: Kumaon Festival of Literature & Arts, brings together award-winning writers from India and across the world, as well as a distinct local flavour with established and fresh voices from Uttarakhand.
+A unique confluence of words and powerful ideas in a most scenic setting, Himalayan Echoes: C.A.L.M produced by Porcupine Media Pvt Ltd, brings together award-winning writers from India and across the world, as well as a distinct local flavour with established and fresh voices from Uttarakhand.

 Unlike other such events, the festival is defined as much by the strength of its voices as with the intimate size of its gathering and the magical charm of its setting.
 It offers an opportunity to learn and enjoy one-to-one interactions with authors and experts in the fields of ecology, socio-cultural studies, art, music, cinema, sport and wildlife.

-Namita Gokhale, Festival AdvisorFourteen books under her belt & more to come, she is the literary genius of Kumaon and the world.
+Writer, publisher and festival director, Namita is a literary genius from Kumaon and has authored over 20 books.
 Her acclaimed debut novel, Paro: Dreams of Passion, was published in 1984.
-The recent Things to Leave Behind has been described as her most ambitious novel yet.
-Gokhale is a founder and co-director of the ZEE Jaipur Literature Festival and Mountain Echoes, the Bhutan Literature Festival, and also The Noir Literature Festival.
-She is the director of Yatra Books, a publishing house for translations.
+The latest book, The Blind Matriarch, has been described as her most ambitious novel till date.
+Gokhale is the founder and co-director of the Jaipur Literature Festival.